-Huge Bets, Fast Buzzer: Sports Bettor Smashes Jeopardy!
+Huge Bets, Fast Buzzer: Sports Bettor Smashes 'Jeopardy!'
 Records

 James is already up to 10 wins!
 How far will he go? pic.twitter.com/dn1nsUWYkq— Jeopardy! (@Jeopardy) April 18, 2019

 The show's host, Alex Trebek, put it simply during a recent show: "If you control the board and constantly come up with correct responses, you're likely to hit most of the Daily Doubles, which is what you do," he remarked to Holzhauer.
-He asked the other contestants: "How does it feel to come into a buzz-saw?"
+He asked the other contestants: "How does it feel to come into a buzz saw?"

 Holzhauer, who has a degree in math from the University of Illinois, says that sports betting comes naturally to him.
 "There's nothing better for my interests and talents than combining math and sports for profit."